 Database Password Enter the password for the database account of the source RDS instance.
 Network Type

-Select the network type of the change tracking task.Note
+Select the network type of the change tracking instance.Note

-- We recommend that you select the same network type as the ECS instance on which the change tracking client is installed For example, if the ECS instance is deployed in a VPC, select VPC as the network type and specify the VPC and VSwitch.
+- If your change tracking client is deployed on an ECS instance, we recommend that you select the network of the ECS instance.
+For example, if the ECS instance is deployed in a VPC, select VPC as the network type and specify the VPC and vSwitch.